LYFRP/dpemotes/README.md

-This is for texting anf ty to tay
+This is for testing anf ty to tay